-He resented me and I resented him.
+Brad resented me and I resented him.
 We blamed each other for our unhappiness.
-Between his long hours at work and my clingy breast-feeding, co-sleeping baby, we didn’t have as much sex as we wanted, and when we did, it was forced and rushed to coincide with our daughter’s nap or screen time.
+Between his long hours at work and my breastfeeding, co-sleeping baby, we didn’t have as much sex as we wanted, and when we did, it was forced and rushed to coincide with our daughter’s nap or screen time.

 We were bored, frustrated, and in a rut.

 He studied cultures around the world and found that the ones with the most sexual freedom were the most peaceful and happy, while those that pushed monogamy and punished extramarital sex were the most violent and warlike.